St. Mary's Catholic Church (Helena-West Helena, Arkansas): History

 Serious missionary work was undertaken in the early 19th century by the Lazarists.
 The first Catholic church in Helena was burned down in 1854 by the Know Nothings, replaced with a wood-frame church in 1856.
 The community did not gain a resident parish priest until July 18, 1858, when Bishop Andrew Byrne, first Bishop of Arkansas, appointed Rev. Patrick Behan.

 The parish roll grew as Irish American immigrants settled in the area.
 In 1857, the Sisters of Charity of Nazareth arrived at the invitation of Bishop Byrne, who purchased 10 acres of land in Helena for them to build a convent and a Catholic school, which would become Sacred Heart Academy.

 The school would move to a new building in 1918, but facing declining enrollment after World War II, it closed in 1968.
 The building was razed in 1973, and the Sisters donated the land to the parish that is now used as the church's parking lot.

 The frame church was replaced with a brick church in 1889 near the school, which served the parish until 1934, when construction began on the large brick church which stands today.

 St Mary's closed its boarding school in the 1950s and its day school in 1968, and the Sisters of Mercy donated the land to the parish.

-The parish is now significantly African-American.